Get 80% off your plan for your first 3 months*

 Your pricing section is often the first place clients look.
 Make it clear and easy to understand.

-For larger projects: Break down costs so clients see exactly what they're paying for.
-Consider offering tiered options (basic, standard, premium) to give clients flexibility.
+For smaller projects, a summary of fees is usually enough.
+For larger projects, break down costs so clients see exactly what they're paying for.
+Consider offering tiered options such as basic, standard, and premium to give clients flexibility.
+You can also mention related services you offer as natural add-ons.

-For solicited proposals: Review the RFP requirements carefully to ensure your pricing format meets their specifications.
+For solicited proposals, review the RFP requirements carefully to ensure your pricing format meets their specifications.
+Include any permits, licences, or legal requirements in this section as well.

-Terms and conditions
+9. Terms and conditions

-• payment schedules and deposit requirements
+• Payment schedules and deposit requirements

-• cancellation and refund policies
+• Cancellation and refund policies

-• warranties or guarantees
+• Warranties or guarantees

-• delivery or shipping terms
+• Delivery or shipping terms

-• intellectual property ownership
+• Intellectual property ownership

 Have a lawyer review your standard terms before using them in proposals.

-Acceptance
+10. Acceptance

 Make it easy for your client to say yes.
 Include a clear signature section and your contact details for any questions.